 - Students with US citizenship can use VFS Global to make an appointment at a consulate or embassy to submit their application and biometric information.

 • ALWAYS USE THE MIGRATION WEBSITES FIRST.
-The information located in this guide may not be as up to date as the official Immigration Service and Enter Finland websites.
+The information located in this guide may not be as up to date as the official Immigration Service.

 • Please keep in mind when reading instructions that you are applying for a Visa Type D, not a Schengen visa, for the purposes of study.

 • Lithuania is a member of the Schengen area.
-Students should review the important regulations that dictatate travel and visas within the Schengen area.
+Students should review the important regulations that dictate travel and visas within the Schengen area.

 - Migracijos Departamentas (Migration Department of Lithuania)